 In connection with the preparation of this annual report on Form 20-F, we carried out an evaluation of the effectiveness of our disclosure controls and procedures, which is defined in Rules 13a-15(e) of the Exchange Act, as of the period covered by this annual report.
-Based on this evaluation, our chief executive officer and chief financial officer concluded that our system of disclosure controls and procedures was not effective as of December 31, 2010 because of the material weakness described below under "Management's Report on Internal Control over Financial Reporting."
+Based on this evaluation, our chief executive officer and chief financial officer concluded that our system of disclosure controls and procedures was effective as of December 31, 2011.
+Please see below under "Management's Annual Report on Internal Control over Financial Reporting."